-Bonded indebtedness of \$1,762,400 was incurred in 1999 for the construction of the Mirabel Heights Water Pollution Control Project (the "Project").
+A bonded indebtedness of \$1,762,400 was incurred in 1999 for the construction of the Mirabel Heights Water Pollution Control Project (the 'Project").
 The Project consists of a collection system allowing for the delivery of wastewater for treatment and disposal.
 Interest is payable semi-annually at a rate of 4.75% per annum on the bonds which mature serially through 2038.
-These bonds are paid by the individual property owners through special assessments and are therefore, not reported as liabilities of the District.
+These bonds are paid by the individual property owners through special assessments and are, therefore, not reported as liabilities of the District.
 The County of Sonoma, through the Treasurer's office, collects the assessments and services the debt.
-The District is contingently liable in the event that individual property assessments are not collected.
+The District is contingently liable if individual property assessments are not collected.
+The District has refinanced the bond by paying off the remaining principal balance for \$2,046,700 in the Fiscal Year 2023, the new loan is with the UMPQUA bank for \$2,126,700 which includes \$80,000 in issuance cost.